-2) Property, plant and equipment, goodwill, intangible assets, and investment in associates
+2) Property, plant and equipment, goodwill, intangible assets, and investments accounted for using the equity method

-At the end of each fiscal year, property, plant and equipment, goodwill, intangible assets, and investment in associates are assessed to determine whether there are any indications of impairment.
+At the end of each fiscal year, property, plant and equipment, goodwill, intangible assets, and investments accounted for using the equity method are assessed to determine whether there are any indications of impairment.
 If it is determined that there are indications of impairment, the impairment tests stated below are conducted.
 In addition, regardless of whether or not there are indications of impairment, impairment tests of goodwill and intangible assets for which the useful life cannot be determined are conducted periodically at least once a year.